Skip to Main Content

 Studio & Safari Location Knowledge

+Here is what we have to work with.
 ADs familiar with Cape Town Film Studios, Sasani Studios, and the logistics of safari location shoots in Kruger.
-They navigate NFVF and dtic production incentives and coordinate with regional film offices across the Western Cape, Gauteng, and KwaZulu-Natal.
+They handle NFVF and dtic production incentives and set up with regional film offices across the Western Cape, Gauteng, and KwaZulu-Natal.

 03.